CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 To have more control over which nodes start and in which order, and to save CPU and memory resources, you can launch the simulation manually.
 Refer to the {{<link text="User Guide" title="User Guide" >}}.

-To start a Golden Standard demo topology:
+To start a Golden Standard demo topology suing a bash script:

 1. From the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Golden Turtle Gitlab page">}}, select the demo topology that you want to use.